Super Soft Pumpkin Cookies

 For this recipe, I used plain ol’ pure organic solid packed canned pumpkin from the grocery store.
 It’s super affordable, incredibly easy to use, and it has a consistent texture that lets you duplicate the same results each time.

 If you’re feeling adventurous, check out my post on Canning Pumpkin like a cool kid.
 If you’re not up for canning, my girl Katie over at Hey Nutrition Lady has an awesome post on homemade pumpkin puree.
+You can also find instructions on how to freeze pumpkin here.

 Here’s How to Make Easy Pumpkin Cookies